stevenxchung/Coursera-General-Courses/Coursera - Financial Markets by Yale/Week 01/week-1-notes.md

   - New insurance exchanges; a health insurance exchange is a set of state-regulated standardized health care plan, from which individuals may purchase health insurance that is eligible for Federal subsidies
   - Insurance companies may not disallow for preexisting conditions or drop people who get sick

+### Lesson 3 Mini Quizzes

+- **Why were people initially hesitant to adopt life insurance?** It felt like gambling and betting on the life of a loved one.

+- **True or False: The McCarran-Ferguson Act of 1945 reduced the complexity of the insurance industry by consolidating regulation at the federal level.** False

+- **What was the key concern that led to the regulation of health insurance via the Health Maintenance Act of 1973?** Doctors received money when people were sick, and thus they were not incentivized to cure people.

+- **Before 9/11/2001, insurers:** Generally did not exclude terrorism risk, which they then saw as inconsequential.

 ## Lesson 4

 - _Portfolio Diversification_: